 Ask the community...

-If you're having trouble reaching someone at NYS Department of Labor to clarify the requirements, I used a service called Claimyr that helped me get through to an actual agent.
-Check out claimyr.com - they have a video demo at https://youtu.be/qyftW-mnTNI that shows exactly how it works.
-It was really helpful when I needed to verify my job search requirements and make sure I wasn't going to lose my benefits over a misunderstanding.
+If you're having trouble getting through to the NYS Department of Labor by phone to check on your application status, I used a service called Claimyr (claimyr.com) that helped me get connected to an actual agent.
+They have a video demo at https://youtu.be/qyftW-mnTNI showing how it works.
+Was really helpful when my claim got stuck in adjudication and I couldn't reach anyone for weeks.

 0 coins